SpectrumInstrumentation/spcm/README.md

 data_transfer.allocate_buffer(num_samples)
 data_transfer.loops(0) # loop continuously
 # simple linear ramp for analog output cards
-data_transfer.buffer[:] = np.arange(-num_samples//2, num_samples//2, dtype=np.int16)
+data_transfer.buffer[:] = np.arange(-num_samples//2, num_samples//2).astype(np.int16)

 data_transfer.start_buffer_transfer(spcm.M2CMD_DATA_STARTDMA, spcm.M2CMD_DATA_WAITDMA)
 ```

 ## Multiple recording / replay

-In case of Multiple recording / replay, the memory is divided in equally sized segments, that are populated / replayed when a trigger is detected.
+In case of multiple recording / replay, the memory is divided in equally sized segments, that are populated / replayed when a trigger is detected.
 Multiple triggers each trigger the next segment to be populated or replayed.

 The following code snippet shows how to setup the buffer for 4 segments with each 128 Samples: